 Leadership and management are more than a mere title.
 Without the right skills, you’ll be a leader in name only.
-As a team leader, you need skills—a recipe of sorts—that will combine organizational, attitude, business, and psychology all thrown into the mix.
+To be an effective team leader, you need skills—a recipe of sorts—that will combine organizational, attitude, business, and psychology into the mix.

 People follow as they’re led.
 Fake it until you make it.

 Confident leaders create confident teams.
-People don’t willingly follow an unconfident leader.
+Workers don’t willingly follow an unconfident leader.
 For these reasons, you must show confidence (which is not the same as cockiness) when making decisions, and in all other interactions.
 If you don’t feel confident, fake it.
-Confidence is catching.
 Acting confident can create the real thing.

 Disorganization is no joke.
 It actually costs you money, even if it’s hidden in other data like lost sales, late projects, or retention problems.